to top

 Fellowship Project

-Dr. Giulia Pra Floriani will spend one year at the Museum of Civilizations and the Library of Italian Institute for Africa and the Orient (IsIAO) in Rome, to research on the collection of Giuseppe Tucci (1894 –1984) and the Italian discourse on Asian Art History during the first half of the twentieth century.
-Giulia is going to approach the objects collected by Tucci and other archaeologists and scholars in Asia, including circa 2000 Gandhara fragments, Tanka Paintings, and a selection of the 14,000 photographic items She will identify, date, and caption some of the uncatalogued photographic images in the collection of the IsIAO Library .
+Dr. Giulia Pra Floriani spent one year (August 2023 – August 2024) at the Museum of Civilizations and the IsIAO Library” – National Central Library of Rome, to research the collection of Giuseppe Tucci (1894 –1984) and the Italian discourse on Asian Art History during the first half of the twentieth century.
+During her Fellowship, Giulia approached the objects collected by Tucci and other archaeologists and scholars in Asia, as well as a selection of the Museum’s 14,000 photographic items.
+She identified, dated, and captioned some of the uncatalogued photographic images in the collection of the IsIAO Library” and completed research on the book Collecting, Displaying, and Writing East Asian Art History in Italy: Alberto Giuganino and Giuseppe Tucci at IsMEO.

 Biography